dachcom-digital/pimcore-news/docs/30_Presets.md

 ## Use Case
 By default your customer wants to add entries with different settings.
-He's able to do so with the default parameters placed the edit window.
+He's able to do so with the default parameters available in the edit window.
 But sometimes there are also special use cases.
 For example:

 - Show two news and one event entry in one special view
 - Show one top news and two dedicated events

-For that you would use presets.
+For that you would use presets:
 A preset allows you to create a custom list of entries and also a custom view to display your data.

 ## Create a new Preset
 Learn how to create a custom preset.

 ### Configuration
-First we need to register a new Preset:
+First we need to register a new preset:

 ```yml
 AppBundle\Services\NewsBundle\Preset\SpecialPreset: